cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 However the tree doesn't seem to be clearly visualised.
 Therefore, we need to export the tree to be able to view it in any other open tree viewing software tools that are available to see whether we can have any useful context from the tree with regard to the identification of lineages of our 10 samples and to have a certain confidence on presence of pandemic associated strain(s) in the samples.

-Exporting tree from pathogenwatch is easy.
+Exporting tree from Pathogenwatch is easy.
 You just right-click inside the frame where the tree is displayed and the pop up window which you see when you label the tree contains an option ("Export as newick file") to export tree in `.nwk` format.
 Automatically when you export the tree the newick file will be downloaded in the `Downloads` folder.
 We will export three files to be able to view it in genome names, reference and sequence typing, but each time you export, the file will have the same default name given by the pathogen watch.
 So, we need to rename the file in a meaningful way for easy interpretation.

 There are couple of open software tools that are used for viewing phylogenetic tree.
 At this time we are choosing a web based tool dedicated to generate tree from newick file format known as [ETEToolkit](http://etetoolkit.org/treeview/).